 At Maypole School pupils are provided with a wide range of opportunities to be physically active.
-The curriculum covers a broad scope of activities; invasion games, net/wall games, athletics, gymnastics and dance.
-The National Curriculum has allowed the school to provide an innovative PE curriculum to best utilise the school's and local community facilities, and so maximise the sporting opportunities on offer to our pupils.
+The curriculum covers a broad scope of activities that are usually undertaken out in the community at local leisure centres and similar community places.
+The school has developed a curriculum specific to the pupil's individual needs, providing an innovative PE curriculum to best utilise the school's and local community & leisure facilities, and so maximise the physical opportunities on offer to our pupils.